 Royal (enthusiast) by birth

-So it's not a surprise, per se, that I have an exorbitant amount of brain space filled with British Royal knowledge.
+So it's not a surprise, per se, that I have an exorbitant amount of brain space filled with royal knowledge.

 *Spoiler alert* that dream did not exactly come to fruition.

 But(!)
 I have done some pretty fun things as a royal blogger as a hobby.